tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 ## Specifying the signed resource (Blob service only)

-The `signedresource` field specifies which resources are accessible via the shared access signature.
+The `signedresource` (`sr`) field specifies which resources are accessible via the shared access signature.
 The following table describes how to refer to a blob or container resource on the URI.

 |Field name|Query parameter|Description|
 |----------------|---------------------|-----------------|